 Cotton House Hotel - Barcelona

 Deserving of all the buzz, the Cotton House hotel in Barcelona is part neoclassical hideaway a la Catalan bourgeoisie, part contemporary tropical oasis.
 Original elements like a 1957 suspended spiral staircase and parquet floors have been seamlessly incorporated into modern interiors with airy glass walls, globe chandeliers, and touches of teal upholstery.
-Our content partner, Absolute Travel, says: “Our adventure travel expert, Brooke Garnett, stopped over in Barcelona for a few relaxed days.
+Our luxury travel experts say: “Our adventure travel expert, Brooke Garnett, stopped over in Barcelona for a few relaxed days.
 There, she sampled tapas and took in Gaudi architecture before heading to the snow-dusted Dolomites for trekking beautiful landscapes and enjoying après-climb champagne picnics prepared by renowned chefs.”

 The Mouses House Rainforest Retreat